Best oil-based gloss paint for exterior woodwork on period property

 Those 4 options work reliably, in an unreliable paint world to give you a top quality finish!
 And in Holland, exteriors are painted in oil gloss, no ifs or buts, so look at Sikkens and Sigma and Wijzonol (the paint behind US-based Fine Paints of Europe.).

 If you use standard trade oil-based gloss and undercoat on exterior woodwork, and want to maintain high trade standards, especially where filling and sanding between coats is concerned, you will probably need to allow longer between coats than ever before.

 use quick drying basecoats and finish oil glossing before lunch time / leave doors etc ajar till very late.

-This sort of approach and information will probably hold true for a good while, but as acrylic paint gathers momentum, there will be a shift and fewer and fewer decorators will stay familiar with the finer points of using high gloss oil paint.
-However, specialists like Russ Pike and other Traditional Painter network decorators specialising in period property painting and decorating will be keeping oil paint firmly in their sights, specifying and applying it professionally, when the occasion demands.
+The above approach and information will probably hold true for a good while, but as acrylic paint gathers momentum, there will be a shift and fewer and fewer decorators will stay familiar with the finer points of using high gloss oil paint.
+However, decorators specialising in period property painting and decorating will be keeping oil paint firmly in their sights, specifying and applying it professionally, when the occasion demands.